 It sounds like a great deal – right?
 The ability to browse a library of 500+ games that you can instantly play is impressive, but it’s not quite as cheap as Netflix, which may be a deal-breaker for some.
 Sony’s PlayStation Now will set UK gamers back £12.99 per month, while those in the US will have to fork out $19.99 for the pleasure.

 That is expensive when compared to Netflix, which starts from as little as £5.99 per month, and even when compared to other game streaming services; Microsoft’s Xbox Games Pass costs £7.99/$9.99 per month, and Nvidia GeForce Now will set you back £7.50/$9.99 a month.

 What are the best games available on PS Now?

-But despite not having the most up-to-date collection (the latest titles to be added include Knack and F1 2016), it does boast a large collection of PS3 games.
-It’s the only way to play PS3 titles on a PS4 so if you’re interested in a bit of retro gaming, this is the only way to do it.
+But despite not having the most up-to-date collection (the latest titles to be added include Knack and F1 2016), it does boast a large collection of PS2 and PS3 games.
+It’s the only way to play older PlayStation titles on a PS4 so if you’re interested in a retro gaming, this is the only way to do it.

 Our personal favourites currently available on PS Now include: